HackNuke/botlib/README.rst

 **BOTLIB** is an attempt to achieve OS level integration of bot technology directly into the operating system.
-A solid, non hackable bot, that runs under rc.d as a 24/7 background service that starts the bot after reboot
+A solid, non hackable bot, that runs under rc.d as a 24/7 background service that starts the bot after reboot.

-**BOTLIB** stores it's data as JSON files on disk, every object is timestamped, readonly of which the latest is served to the user layer.

 **BOTLIB** is intended to be programmable in a static, only code, no popen, no imports and no reading modules from a directory, way that **should** make it suitable for embedding.